hetznercloud/terraform-provider-hcloud/docs/resources/server.md

 The following arguments are supported:

+-
-- `name` - (Required, string) Name of the server to create (must be unique per project and a valid hostname as per RFC 1123).
+`name` - (Required, string) Name of the server to create (must be unique per project and a valid hostname as per RFC 1123).
+-
-- `server_type` - (Required, string) Name of the server type this server should be created with.
+`server_type` - (Required, string) Name of the server type this server should be created with.
+-
-- `image` - (Required, string) Name or ID of the image the server is created from. **Note** the `image` property is only required when using the resource to create servers.
+`image` - (Required, string) Name or ID of the image the server is created from.
+**Note** the
+`image` property is only required when using the resource to create servers.
 As the Hetzner Cloud API may return servers without an image ID set it is not marked as required in the Terraform Provider itself.
 Thus, users will get an error from the underlying client library if they forget to set the property and try to create a server.
+-
-- `location` - (Optional, string) The location name to create the server in.
+`location` - (Optional, string) The location name to create the server in.
 See the [Hetzner Docs](https://docs.hetzner.com/cloud/general/locations/#what-locations-are-there) for more details about locations.
+-
-- `datacenter` - (Optional, string) The datacenter name to create the server in.
+`datacenter` - (Optional, string) The datacenter name to create the server in.
 See the [Hetzner Docs](https://docs.hetzner.com/cloud/general/locations/#what-datacenters-are-there) for more details about datacenters.
+-
-- `user_data` - (Optional, string) Cloud-Init user data to use during server creation
+`user_data` - (Optional, string) Cloud-Init user data to use during server creation -
-- `ssh_keys` - (Optional, list) SSH key IDs or names which should be injected into the server at creation time.
+`ssh_keys` - (Optional, list) SSH key IDs or names which should be injected into the server at creation time.
 Once the server is created, you can not update the list of SSH Keys.
 If you do change this, you will be prompted to destroy and recreate the server.
-You can avoid this by setting [lifecycle.ignore_changes](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle#ignore_changes) to `[ ssh_keys ]`.
+You can avoid this by setting [lifecycle.ignore_changes](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle#ignore_changes) to
+`[ ssh_keys ]`.
+-
-- `public_net` - (Optional, block) In this block you can either enable / disable ipv4 and ipv6 or link existing primary IPs (checkout the examples).
+`public_net` - (Optional, block) In this block you can either enable / disable ipv4 and ipv6 or link existing primary IPs (checkout the examples).
 If this block is not defined, two primary (ipv4 & ipv6) ips getting auto generated.
+-
-- `keep_disk` - (Optional, bool) If true, do not upgrade the disk.
+`keep_disk` - (Optional, bool) If true, do not upgrade the disk.
 This allows downgrading the server type later.
 - `iso` - (Optional, string) ID or Name of an ISO image to mount.
+-
-- `rescue` - (Optional, string) Enable and boot in to the specified rescue system.
-This enables simple installation of custom operating systems. `linux64` or `linux32`
+`rescue` - (Optional, string) Enable and boot in to the specified rescue system.
+This enables simple installation of custom operating systems.
+`linux64` or `linux32`
+-
-- `labels` - (Optional, map) User-defined labels (key-value pairs) should be created with.
+`labels` - (Optional, map) User-defined labels (key-value pairs) should be created with.
 - `backups` - (Optional, bool) Enable or disable backups.
+-
-- `firewall_ids` - (Optional, list) Firewall IDs the server should be attached to on creation.
+`firewall_ids` - (Optional, list) Firewall IDs the server should be attached to on creation.
 - `ignore_remote_firewall_ids` - (Optional, bool) Ignores any updates
   to the `firewall_ids` argument which were received from the server.
   This should not be used in normal cases.
 See the documentation of the `hcloud_firewall_attachment` resource for a reason to use this argument.
+-
-- `network` - (Optional) Network the server should be attached to on creation.
-(Can be specified multiple times)
+`network` - (Optional) Network the server should be attached to on creation.
+(Can be specified multiple times) -
-- `placement_group_id` - (Optional, string) Placement Group ID the server added to on creation.
+`placement_group_id` - (Optional, string) Placement Group ID the server added to on creation.
+-
-- `delete_protection` - (Optional, bool) Enable or disable delete protection (Needs to be the same as `rebuild_protection`).
+`delete_protection` - (Optional, bool) Enable or disable delete protection (Needs to be the same as `rebuild_protection`).
 See ["Delete Protection"](../index.html.markdown#delete-protection) in the Provider Docs for details.
+-
-- `rebuild_protection` - (Optional, bool) Enable or disable rebuild protection (Needs to be the same as `delete_protection`).
+`rebuild_protection` - (Optional, bool) Enable or disable rebuild protection (Needs to be the same as `delete_protection`).
+-
-- `allow_deprecated_images` - (Optional, bool) Enable the use of deprecated images (default: false). **Note** Deprecated images will be removed after three months.
+`allow_deprecated_images` - (Optional, bool) Enable the use of deprecated images (default: false).
+**Note
+** Deprecated images will be removed after three months.
 Using them is then no longer possible.
+-
-- `shutdown_before_deletion` - (bool) Whether to try shutting the server down gracefully before deleting it.
+`shutdown_before_deletion` - (bool) Whether to try shutting the server down gracefully before deleting it.

 `network` support the following fields:

 - `network_id` - (Required, int) ID of the network
-- `ip` - (Optional, string) Specify the IP the server should get in the network
+- `ip` - (Optional, string) Specify the IP the server should get in the network -
-- `alias_ips` - (Optional, list) Alias IPs the server should have in the Network.
+`alias_ips` - (Optional, list) Alias IPs the server should have in the Network.

-There is a bug with Terraform `1.4+` which causes the network to be detached & attached on every apply.
+There is a bug with Terraform
+`1.4+` which causes the network to be detached & attached on every apply.
 Set `alias_ips = []` to avoid this.
 See [#650](https://github.com/hetznercloud/terraform-provider-hcloud/issues/650#issuecomment-1497160625) for details.

 ## Attributes Reference